 You can also nominate expert witnesses to support your case, as well as presenting material in audio visual form.

-Note: If you wish to present your submission in person, all arguments and relevant material must be provided in writing prior to the hearing.
+PLEASE NOTE: If you wish to present your submission in person, all arguments and relevant material must be provided in writing prior to the hearing.

 Replying to other submissions